Kedrick Pickering: Career in public life

 Pickering was first elected to hold public office at the 1999 general election following which he served as a back-bencher.
 In the 2007 general election, Pickering and his party suffered a defeat at the hands of the Virgin Islands Party, retaining only 2 out of 13 elected seats.
 In the 2011 general election Pickering returned to office and his National Democratic Party won an overall majority.
 He was appointed Deputy Premier and Minister of Natural Resources and Labour.

 During his political career, Pickering has stood in each election as candidate for the 7th District.
 He was most recently elected to the House of Assembly at the 2015 general election where he secured 75% of votes in the District.
 He was re-appointed to serve as Deputy Premier and Minister of Natural Resources and Labour.

 He split from the National Democratic Party in 2019, and was voted out of office in the general election later that year.
-He has not clarified his future plans.
+He rejoined the party in 2023 but was unsuccessful in the general election of that year.